x86txt/x86txt/README.md

 ## 💻 Technical Skills

 I specialize in DevOps, cloud infrastructure, containerization, and security, with a focus on building robust and scalable systems.
+I have an extremely broad skillset, acquired over my 25 year (and counting!) career.

 ### Development & Scripting
 Building tools and automation frameworks is my passion.
 I leverage my programming skills to create efficient solutions.